Live Dealer games, one of Europe’s most popular online gambling formats, has arrived in New Jersey.

 - Return-to-player: 99.28%

-There are also two side bets available: 21 + 3, and Perfect Pairs.
+There are also two side bets available: 21 + 3 and Pair bets.

 The differences between playing Live Dealer Roulette and roulette at a live casino are nominal.
-Namely, players won’t be butting elbows with their table mates trying to place bets, as all betting is handled electronically.
+Namely, players won’t be butting elbows with their table mates trying to place bets because all betting is handled electronically.

 Still, players won’t find roulette games in AC where the minimum wager is just $1.
 So if you’re adamantly opposed to digital roulette games and want to play on the cheap, Live Dealer Roulette isn’t the worst option.

-Outside of the ability to peel the cards oneself, Live Dealer Baccarat is just about identical to its b&m counterpart.
+Outside of the ability to peel the cards oneself, Live Dealer Baccarat is just about identical to its brick-and-mortar counterpart.

-Well, there is one other big difference: there’s just about nowhere else in the country where players can legally see baccarat hands for a minimum of $1 per hand.
+Well, there is one other big difference: there aren’t many places in the U.S. where players can legally play baccarat for a minimum of just $1 per hand.

-The version of baccarat spread at Golden Nugget Casino and Betfair Casino is the commission variant, which adheres to the following structure:
+The version of baccarat spread at Live Dealer tables is the commission variant, which adheres to the following structure:

 - Banker wins: 1:1 payout minus 5% commission